 Undoubtedly, people who read the pages in this section will have opinions that range from very supportive to very negative.
 As this happens and I am sent various citations about who said what, I'm sure I will want to modify some of the articles and write new ones.

 Of all the topics I've researched for CARM, none of them has taken as long as this section.
 Primarily, I've been sidetracked with a lot of CARM related issues that have made it difficult to focus.
-My traveling has increased and the necessities of running this ministry are becoming more complex.
-On one hand it's been frustrating.
+My traveling has increased, and the necessities of running this ministry are becoming more complex.
+On the one hand, it's been frustrating.
 But on the other hand I'm glad, because it has given me more time to peruse the topic, think about what I've written, and polish some ideas.
 After all, this is a controversial movement in the church and publishing articles about it means that they will be scrutinized.
 Of course, this is good but it can also be rather demanding to respond to everything that people say.

 Nevertheless, I decided to release the section before I took a week-long trip even though there is more I wanted to write about.
 Heck, the Emerging Church is changing and growing and there is no way I can keep up with its claims, errors, strengths, quotes, etc. Still, I kept getting side-tracked and I finally just decided to get out there.
 But remember, there is more to do so expect updates periodically.